nuxt/components/README.md

 ## Directories

 By setting `components: true`, default `~/components` directory will be included.
-However you can customize module behaviour by proividing directories to scan.
+However you can customize module behaviour by proividing directories to scan:

 ```js
 export default {